loftusa/onramp/Receiving-files-from-collaborators.md

 We do run everything over https etc, so it follows encryption best practices.
 But passwords are generally a pretty insecure thing.
 So think of this as a way of keeping collaborator data off of search engines and twitter.
 Do not use this for sharing the nuclear codes.

-The code for the upload service is a one-file open-source service from `https://github.com/prasathmani/tinyfilemanager`.
+The code for the upload service is a one-file open-source php script from `https://github.com/prasathmani/tinyfilemanager`.
 There have been security vulnerabilities in the design of such services in the past.
 We should update the code periodically to keep on top of security patches.